lora-rs/lora-rs/device/README.md

   `radio::PhyRxTx + Timings`
 - the `radio::PhyRxTx` trait enables a state machine design by the implementor
-- a pass through for the LoRaWAN crypto abstraction provided by the lorawan-encoding, paving the way for secure elements and other hardware peripherals
+- a pass through for the LoRaWAN crypto abstraction provided by the lorawan crate, paving the way for secure elements and other hardware peripherals
 - RX windows for data and join accepts are implemented by `Timeouts` which are passed by Response up to the user, minimizing borrowing or owning of such